 Think about it: they get to play a sport for a living.
 If you’re good enough, you could even join the ranks of those who win millions each year from endorsements and other deals!
 What’s more?
 No degree is necessary to land this position (though it certainly doesn’t hurt).
 The average salary for a rookie sports player is around 53k a year.

 Many factors go into determining how much you can earn in your lifetime.
-Education is one of them, and it’s also something that many of these professions require (though not all of them).
+Education is one of them, and it’s also something that many professions require (though not all of them).

 Surgeons make an average salary of £77,000 ($97,500) per year; however, even a medical degree is necessary to get the job!